5.3 Pre-Birth Conference

 If a decision is made that the child requires a Child Protection Plan, the main cause for concern must determine the category of concern and a protection plan be outlined to commence prior to the birth of the baby

 The Core Group must be established and is expected to meet prior to the birth, and certainly prior to the baby's return home after a hospital birth.

 Timing of Review Conference Following a Pre-Birth Conference

-The Child Protection Plan only comes into effect when the child is born and the plan should be reviewed at a Review Conference scheduled to take place within 3 months of the child's birth.
-The conference chair will determine the date.
+The Child Protection Plan only comes into effect when the child is born.
+The plan should be reviewed at a Review Conference within 3 months of the child's birth.
+The conference chair will decide the date.